-3. Baptism by Water and by Fire.
-Jesus and his prophets have declared in unmistakable terms that salvation comes only to those who have been born again (see John 3:1-5; Mosiah 27:24-26; Alma 7:14).
+3. Baptism by water and by fire.
+Jesus and His prophets have declared in unmistakable terms that salvation comes only to those who have been born again (see John 3:1-5; Mosiah 27:24-26; Alma 7:14).
 People must be born again or born from above in order to see and enter the kingdom of God.
-When the Spirit of the Lord brings about a change of heart, takes the veil of darkness and unbelief from our eyes, we are born again to see, and are thereby enabled to recognize and acknowledge the Lord's church and his servants.
-We are born again to enter the kingdom only as we subscribe to the "articles of adoption," meaning the first principles and ordinances of the gospel, the legal requirements for entrance into Christ's family kingdom (see TPJS 328; Pratt 48).
-Joseph Smith taught,

-Baptism is a sign to God, to angels, and to heaven that we do the will of God, and there is no other way beneath the heavens whereby God hath ordained for man to come to Him to be saved, and enter into the Kingdom of God, except faith in Jesus Christ, repentance, and baptism for the remission of sins, and any other course is in vain; then you have the promise of the gift of the Holy Ghost.
-(TPJS 198)
+When the Spirit of the Lord brings about a change of heart and takes the veil of darkness and unbelief from our eyes, we are born again to see and are thereby enabled to recognize and acknowledge the Lord's Church and His servants.
+We are born again to enter the kingdom only as we subscribe to the "articles of adoption," meaning the first principles and ordinances of the gospel, the legal requirements for entrance into Christ's family kingdom.
+Joseph Smith taught, "Baptism is a sign to God, to angels, and to heaven that we do the will of God, and there is no other way beneath the heavens whereby God hath ordained for man to come to Him to be saved, and enter into the Kingdom of God, except faith in Jesus Christ, repentance, and baptism for the remission of sins, and any other course is in vain; then you have the promise of the gift of the Holy Ghost."17

 Baptism becomes the physical token of our acceptance of the atoning graces of our Lord.
-We go down into the "watery grave" and come forth as initiates, new citizens of the kingdom, even as a sign of our ready acceptance of the Lord's burial in the tomb and his subsequent rise to newness of life in the Resurrection (see Rom 6:3-5).
+We go down into the "watery grave" and come forth as initiates, new citizens of the kingdom, as a sign of our ready acceptance of the Lord's burial in the tomb and His subsequent rise to newness of life in the Resurrection (see Romans 6:3-5).
 The baptism of fire takes place as the Holy Ghost, who is a sanctifier, takes from our souls the filth and dross of worldliness.
-Joseph Smith the Prophet explained that "you might as well baptize a bag of sand as a man, if not done in view of the remission of sins and getting of the Holy Ghost.
-Baptism by water is but half a baptism, and is good for nothing without the other half-that is, the baptism of the Holy Ghost" (TPJS 314).
-That is to say, "Sins are remitted not in the waters of baptism, as we say in speaking figuratively, but when we receive the Holy Ghost.
-It is the Holy Spirit of God that erases carnality and brings us into a state of righteousness" (McConkie, A New Witness for the Articles of Faith 290; see also 239; 2 Nephi 31:17; Moroni 6:4).
-Men and women who come unto Christ through the appropriate ordinances are in time "sanctified by the reception of the Holy Ghost" (3 Nephi 27:20), meaning they are made pure and holy.
+The Prophet explained that "you might as well baptize a bag of sand as a man, if not done in view of the remission of sins and getting of the Holy Ghost.
+Baptism by water is but half a baptism, and is good for nothing without the other half-that is, the baptism of the Holy Ghost."18 That is to say, "Sins are remitted not in the waters of baptism, as we say in speaking figuratively, but when we receive the Holy Ghost.
+It is the Holy Spirit of God that erases carnality and brings us into a state of righteousness."19 Men and women who come unto Christ through the appropriate ordinances are in time "sanctified by the reception of the Holy Ghost" (3 Nephi 27:20), meaning they are made pure and holy.
 Filth and dross-the elements of the natural world-are burned out of their souls as though by fire, thus giving rise to the expression "the baptism of fire."
 The Holy Ghost, that revelator who is the means by which we come to know the truth, is also a sanctifier and thus the means whereby we become people who are true.
 In time, through being sanctified, members of the Church come to abhor sin and cleave unto righteousness (see Alma 13:12).